English 208:

 A well thought out answer will probably be two or three substantial paragraphs (250-350 words on average).

-Your responses to other students' answers are due by midnight on Saturday, November 12.
-Remember: in order to get the full 20 points, you MUST respond thoughtfully to at least 3 or 4 other people's postings.
+Your responses to other students' answers are due by midnight on Sunday, May 7.
+Remember: in order to get the full 20 points, you MUST respond thoughtfully to at least 2 other people's postings.

 This set of discussion questions is worth a possible 20 points.
 Late answers receive 0 points, so post early :)